Michael McCann (field hockey)

 Michael McCann OAM (born 26 September 1977) is a field hockey striker from Sydney, Australia, who won the gold medal with the Australia national field hockey team at the 2004 Summer Olympics in Athens.
 He was included in the national squad for the Sultan Azlan Shah Cup in 2001 after an impressive national league season netted him the top goal scorer's award.

 He retired from international hockey in 2007 after playing 165 games and scoring 72 goals.

-His nickname in the younger days was "10 cents".
-This came about because every time he scored a goal his aunty would give him 10 cents as a reward.
-After at least 3 games of hockey on a weekend, the rewards were massive.